 Carry On Bags

-The carry on bag…it was supposed to make our lives easier and avoid fees but it’s become such a pain in the rear.
+The carry on bag…it was supposed to make our lives easier and avoid fees, but it’s become such a pain in the rear.
 I blame the airlines and their inconsistent regulations.
-So here are a few things you need to know to get the one that will work best for you.
+Here are a few things you need to know to get the one that will work best for you.

-- The airlines control this size not the TSA, so just because you got passed security doesn’t mean your bag is compliant with the airline’s regulations.
+- Size Matters: The airlines control this size, not the TSA.
+Just because you got passed security doesn’t mean your bag is compliant with the airline’s regulations.

-- The wheels: Now that you know the smallest carry on size is 45 inches you also need to know how the luggage industry measures the bag.
-Those measurements only refer to the container itself NOT the two to three inches the wheels use up and this could possibly make the difference of you fitting your bag in or not.
+- The Wheels: Now that you know the smallest carry on size is 45-inches, you also need to know how the luggage industry measures the bag.
+Those measurements only refer to the container itself, NOT the two to three inches the wheels use up.
+This could possibly make the difference of you fitting your bag in or not.
 I always look for bags where the wheels are slightly embedded in the case itself not “up on roller skates.”
 It keeps the bag closer to its true measurements and protects the wheels from being damaged or ripped off.

-- 4 Wheels vs. 2: Travel purists may shun the 4 spinner wheel bag as for amateurs but when you walk onto a plane, spin the bag to its narrowest side and effortlessly roll down the aisle without spilling your $7 double caramel soy latte.
+- Four wheels vs. Two: Travel purists may shun the 4 spinner wheel bag as for amateurs but when you walk onto a plane, spin the bag to its narrowest side and effortlessly roll down the aisle without spilling your $7 double caramel soy latte.
 You’ll be a believer too.

-- Pockets: Whoever thought more pockets the better on luggage obviously has never found themselves on the floor of an airport panic stricken searching for their boarding pass and passport.
-I want only two pockets on the front of my bag: one shallow, one deep.
+- Pockets: Whoever thought “the more pockets, the better” on luggage obviously has never found themselves on the floor of an airport, panic-stricken, searching for their boarding pass and passport.
+I only want two pockets on the front of my bag: one shallow, one deep.
 The deep pocket is perfect for a magazine I’ll want handy during my trip and the shallow one is for anything I might need in 2 seconds…and freak out if I can’t find.
-Compartments on the inside are excellent for separating stuff but remember whoever designed this might not pack like you pack.
+Compartments on the inside are excellent for separating stuff, but remember whoever designed this might not pack like you pack.
 I like to keep these simple and want luggage to be an empty vessel so I can use it as I wish with no obstructions.

 Things That Always Seem to Break

 Luggage is like a car.
-Before you buy you have to kick the tires, check under the hood, take it out for a spin.
-Especially check the things that usually break when you need them the most: wheels, straps/handles and zippers.
+Before you buy you have to kick the tires, check under the hood, and take it out for a spin.
+Pay close attention to the things that usually break when you need them the most: wheels, straps/handles and zippers.
 Make sure you visually check the seams, stitching and hardware.

 Construction and Durability

-Many times I’m asked to give advice on the best materials for durability and ease of travel.
+I’m often asked to give advice on the best materials for durability and ease of travel.
 Typically there are four elements to consider: frame, fabric, and waterproofing.
-If the bag has an inner frame, look for fiberglass which provides strength but is very lightweight.
+If the bag has an inner frame, look for fiberglass which provides strength, but is very lightweight.
 If you are choosing fabric, choose a light and sturdy fabric such as ballistic nylon.
 Waterproofing is important too, look for DuraGuard® fabric protector coating.